 - How you are supporting your employees to better understand the fundamentals of disability etiquette and inclusive interview practices for people with disabilities?

 - Forego tick-box descriptions such as “excellent communication skills” and “good team player” when these attributes are not actually essential to the job.
-Suitable neurodiverse candidates might disqualify themselves immediately—even when they can have strong skills relevant to the actual job.

-- Structure the interview.
+In addition, you want to make sure to structure the interview.
 Let the candidate know what to expect in the process and share the itinerary, topics that will be discussed, and even the interview questions, in advance of the interview.

-- In a Zoom or phone interview, help the applicant perform their best by being open and direct.
+In a Zoom or phone interview, help the applicant perform their best by being open and direct.
 Gauging how much information to share in a response can be difficult for some candidates, so be sure to let them know matter-of-factly that you’ve received enough information and it’s time to move on to the next question.

-- Ask one question at a time and keep questions specific to the skill set you are accessing.
+Finally, be sure to ask only one question at a time and keep questions specific to the skill set you are accessing.
 Avoid general questions like “tell me about yourself” or “where do you see yourself in five years?”
 Instead focus on experience, skills, and procedures.
 For example, if they did data input, what processes were used and what were the results?

 Consider retooling your interviewing process to include different assessments for potential autistic employees.
 For example, if the position is for software testing, rather than using a personality test, assess talent with tools such as an online technical assessment, a pattern recognition test, and hands-on software testing work.